L1lith/Jabr/README.md

 getColor() // returns "green"
 ```

 Now we can pass around our signal to other parts of our code without needing to break up our declaration into multiple lines (by first declaring the signal variable and then destructuring it after).
-The list of properties are: `.get, .set, .addListener, .removeListener, and .self`.
+The list of properties are: `.get(), .set(), .addListener(), .removeListener(), .self, .initial, .removeAllListeners(), .resetValue()`.
 Another benefit of this syntax compared to array destructuring is that it's not based on the order that you declare your variables, and it's future proof as new properties and methods are added to the signal object.

 ## Store Basics